shrishtiprasad16/superstore-profitable-growth-analysis/README.md

 while average order value declined.

-This suggests that sales growth should be evaluated alongside the quality and economics of customer and order growth.
+This suggests that revenue growth should be evaluated alongside customer behavior and order economics rather than sales volume alone.

 ---

-### 7. Regional profitability varies
+### Regional performance also varies

-The West region recorded the highest regional margin at approximately **14.98%**, while Central recorded approximately **7.92%**.
+The West recorded the highest regional margin at approximately **14.98%**, while Central recorded approximately **7.92%**.

-State-level analysis also identified several loss-making markets requiring further investigation.
+The state-level analysis identified additional loss-making markets, including Texas, Ohio, Pennsylvania and Illinois.

+These areas require further investigation into the underlying product, pricing and discount mix.

 ---

-## Business Recommendations
+## Recommendations

-Based on the analysis:
+Based on the analysis, the main areas for management attention are:

-1. **Prioritize profitable growth** rather than revenue growth alone.
+1. **Protect profitable growth** rather than optimizing for revenue alone.
-2. **Review Furniture economics**, particularly Tables and other loss-making subcategories.
+2. **Review Furniture profitability**, particularly Tables and other loss-making subcategories.
-3. **Investigate loss-making products** for pricing, discounting, and cost-related issues.
+3. **Investigate loss-making products** to understand pricing, discounting and cost drivers.
-4. **Review high-revenue, low-margin customer relationships** to understand their profitability drivers.
+4. **Review high-revenue, low-margin customer relationships** before prioritizing them purely based on sales.
-5. **Tighten discount decisions**, particularly at higher discount levels.
-6. **Investigate regional and state-level loss patterns** before scaling sales further in those markets.
+5. **Reassess high-discount transactions** and understand where discounts are not translating into profitable sales.
+6. **Investigate loss-making states** at a more granular product and customer level.
-7. Use Power BI to monitor growth, profitability, and emerging profit-leakage areas.
+7. Use the Power BI dashboard to monitor these areas as performance changes.

 ---